Oluwatosin1620/LITA-Project-Assignment-2/README.md

 ### Exploratory Data Analysis
 The following insights will be drawn:
-* Which region has the highest sales?
+* Which region has the largest revenue?
-* What product was sold the most?
+* What is the most popular subscription type?
-* What month had the highest sales each year?
+* What is the total revenue by subscription type?
-* What quantity of product was sold in each month of the year?
+* Which region has the most cancelled subscriptions?
+Top 3.
-* What is the total number of products sold in the year?
+* What is the total number of active and cancelled subscriptions?
-* What is the total revenue of products sold in each region?
+* What is the total duration of subscription in each region?
+* What is the cancellation rate by customers?
+* How many customers are with subscriptions longer than 12 months?
+* How many customers cancelled their subscriptions within 6 months?
+* What is the total number of customers by subscription?
 * Which region is best for business?
-* Which product should the business focus more on?
+* Which region should the business focus more on?
-* What is the total revenue derived from each product?
+* What is the total revenue derived from each subscription type?
-* What is the average sales for each product?
+* What is the average subscription duration for all customers?
 And many more...

   ### Data Visualization